-The culture around overworking and excelling leads to a pressure to compare yourselves to others, and can result in you pushing yourself too far.
+The culture around overworking and excelling leads to pressure to compare yourselves to others, and can result in pushing yourself too far – resulting in dreaded burnout.

-Whether you’re an entrepreneur, founder, employee, or trying to juggle life, the risk of burnout is real, and not something to be glorified.
+Whether you’re an entrepreneur, founder, employee, or simply trying to juggle life, the risk of burnout is real.

 Why should I care about suffering burnout?

 As well as the impact on your mental health, burnout can also affect your physical health, impacting your immune system – usually as a result of lack of rest and sleep.
 Stress also impacts your memory, focus, and emotional control, and affects your relationships – burnout isn’t likely to only affect you, but also everyone around you, including those you work with.

 It may be another buzzword of the moment, but self-care is the best way to look after yourself in the face of burnout.

 Regardless of any stigma around the term, every solution to burnout involves looking after yourself and preserving your time and energy to get yourself in the best place possible, personally and professionally.

 Read more: What is Coworking and Why Should I Care?